billelassn/billelassn/README.md

 ## Welcome to my GitHub page 👋

-🎓 I am an engineer with degrees from Mines Saint-Étienne and Université Paris Dauphine - PSL.
+🎓 I am an engineer graduated from Mines Saint-Étienne and Université Paris Dauphine - PSL.
 Currently, I am specializing in AI for healthcare, pursuing a research master's degree in ST4H (Sciences and Technology for Health) at Université PSL.

 💡 I have a strong interest in AI applied to healthcare, with a particular passion for generative AI, cheminformatics, and drug design.
 My goal is to use these technologies to create a meaningful impact in the healthcare sector.